-SWH Type Associated Species Associated ELC Ecosites Habitat Criteria Candidate SWH Confirmed SWH Additional Notes Amphibian Breeding Habitat (Wetlands) Eastern Newt Spotted Salamander Four-toed Salamander Blue-spotted Salamander Gray Treefrog Western Chorus Frog Northern Leopard Frog Pickerel Frog Green Frog Mink Frog Bullfrog SW MA FE BO OA SA Wetlands >500 m2 supporting high species diversity are significant.
+SWH Type Associated Species Associated ELC Ecosites Habitat Criteria Candidate SWH Confirmed SWH Additional Notes Gray Treefrog Spring Peeper Western Chorus Frog Wood Frog SWM SWD have missed early breeding species such as Western Chorus Frogs and Wood Frogs.
+The SWM1-1 community which contained vernal pools, will be protected by the 30 m buffer.
+In addition, a 15 m buffer will be applied to all woodlands, except for the FOD3-2 community, where a 10 m buffer is applied to ensure no direct impacts will occur from the proposed development.
+Amphibian Breeding Habitat (Wetlands) Eastern Newt Spotted Salamander Four-toed Salamander Blue-spotted Salamander Gray Treefrog Western Chorus Frog Northern Leopard Frog Pickerel Frog Green Frog Mink Frog Bullfrog SW MA FE BO OA SA Wetlands >500 m2 supporting high species diversity are significant.
 Presence of shrubs and logs increase significance.
 Bullfrogs require permanent waterbodies.
-Yes SO Only one of the associated frog species was heard during the Amphibian Call Surveys.
-The SWM1-1 community will be protected from development by a 30 m buffer that is outlined in Figure 5 .
+Yes Undetermined Only one of the associated frog species was heard during the Amphibian Call Surveys.
+However, adjacent lands were not assessed, and amphibian call surveys may have missed early breeding species such as Western Chorus Frogs and Wood Frogs.
+The SWM1-1 community will be protected from development by a 30 m buffer that is outlined in Figure 5.
+Therefore, sufficiently mitigating any impacts to this SWH.
 Woodland Area- Sensitive Bird Breeding Habitat Sapsucker Red-breasted Nuthatch Veery Blue-headed Vireo Northern Parula Black-throated Green Warbler Blackburnian Warbler Black-throated Blue Warbler Ovenbird Scarlet Tanager Winter Wren FOC FOM FOD SWC SWM SWD Habitats where interior forest breeding birds are breeding, typically large mature (>60 years old) forest stands or woodlots >30 ha in size.
 Interior forest habitat is at least 200 m from forest edge habitat.
 Yes Confirmed Multiple indicator species were observed in the woodlands during the field investigations conducted by Wills and NSE.
-The woodlands are protected by a proposed 5 m buffer, and the wooded wetlands are protected by a proposed 30 m buffer.
+A 15 m buffer will be applied to all woodlands, except for the FOD3-2 community, where a 10 m buffer is applied to ensure impacts from the proposed development are mitigated.
+The wooded wetlands are protected by a proposed 30 m buffer.
 Further details are provided in Section 5 .